 2.2.1 When you first move in to report to the University promptly, and where reasonably possible within five working days, if the Room, Building or any Contents are in disrepair, damaged, defective, not in good condition or lost.

-2.2.2 At any time, to report to the University promptly any disrepair, damage, defect or loss affecting the Room or the Building or the Contents.
+2.2.2 At any time to report to the University promptly any disrepair, damage, defect or loss affecting the Room or the Building or the Contents.

 2.3.2 The University may in an emergency contact those identified by you as next of kin or ‘emergency contact’.

-2.4.1 That all visitors invited into the Room or Building by you must comply with your obligations in this Agreement (except the obligation to pay the Licence Fee) and that you must pay all reasonable costs and expenses properly incurred by the University as a result of any of your visitors failing to comply with the terms of this Agreement.
+2.4.1 That all visitors invited into the Room or Building by you must comply with the obligations in this Agreement (except the obligation to pay the Licence Fee) and that you must pay all reasonable costs and expenses properly incurred by the University as a result of any of your visitors failing to comply with the terms of this Agreement.

 2.4.3 Not knowingly to allow anyone who has been banned by the University from entering University accommodation into the Room or the Building.

 2.4.4 Not to give or lend or otherwise part with possession of your UWE Bristol student ID card, security pass, access card, key or any other means of secure access to the Room or Building to anyone else (other than returning them to the University) and to comply with the University’s ‘Conditions of Use’ of your UWE Bristol student ID card in particular 1.c which states that you must produce the card upon request of University operations and security personnel.